gopine/diary/2024/July/July 1 (Mon).md

 This should simplify our styling and reduce the need for JavaScript-based solutions.

 Excited to start implementing this in our next project.

+Attended an online talk about the new features in ES2024.